acmilannesta/JReport/README.md

 output
 String of path to store the output word file.
 E.g., 'Table1.rtf' or 'Table1.doc'

+overall
+Whether to add a column for overall subjects.
+Default to TRUE

 ## Return Value
 If output is not specified, a dataframe will be returned.
 Otherwise, a rtf file will be saved in the specified path.